CATIE statement on the HIV self-test as a highly effective tool for increasing uptake of testing in Canada

 Many people are not aware that self-testing is available in Canada; you can work to raise awareness that this is one of the testing options available in the community.
-Be prepared to talk about what the HIV self-test kit is, how to use the kit and where people can access it.
-Test kits are available for purchase online from the manufacturer (bioLytical laboratories) and may be available for purchase at some community pharmacies.
-They may also be available through community organizations that distribute free HIV self-test kits.
-Find out if people can access the HIV self-test for free in your community.
+Be prepared to talk about what the HIV self-test is, how to use the kit and where people can access it.

-If you choose to distribute HIV self-test kits through your organization, consider how people can access the self-tests.
-Studies show that novel models of delivering self-tests, such as mailing them to people, providing them at community venues or making them available in a vending machine, can increase uptake.
+If you work at an organization that distributes kits, consider how people can access the self-tests.
+Studies show that novel models of delivering self-tests, such as providing them at community venues or making them available in a vending machine, can increase uptake.
 Secondary distribution (where a person is encouraged to distribute some tests to partners, friends or family) has shown promise for reaching people who are not engaged in healthcare.

 3. Discuss the potential benefits and drawbacks of HIV self-testing compared with other types of testing.
 Help clients to determine the best option for them.

 When you help a client to decide what HIV testing option is best for them, discuss some of these considerations about HIV self-testing: